devicefuture/atto/docs/beginner.md

 20 print "This is my first program!"
 ```

 We've written two lines of code.
 Let's see what happens when we run it!
 Type `run` into atto and press Enter.
-You should see `Hello, world!` followed by `This is my first program!` after you type `run`.
+You should see `Hello, world!` followed by `This is my first program!` after you typed `run`.
 If so, then great!

 Now, we're going to introduce a new command...
 It's called `goto`!
 Type in the next line of our program into atto: